davidlampon/charts/README.md

 ###Presentation

-This exercise has been developed with Atom on Chrome and the result has been tested on Firefox and Internet Explorer 11.
-This exercise has been developed in an approximate time of 12-14 hours.
+This exercise has been developed with Atom on Chrome and the result has been tested on Firefox and Internet Explorer 11 in an approximate time of 12-14 hours.

 Time used (approximate times)